Sarkoxed/Crypto-Library/README.md

     - NTRU implemntation in python
     - NTRUMLS implementation in python

-### Integer Relation
+- Integer Relation
     - Algebraic Roots recovery using LLL(square and cubic)
     - Coppersmith attacks
     - Finding an Algebraic relation using sage

-### Algebraic Things
-- Ring structure of polynomial quotient ring
-    - Order of a multplicative subgroup
-    - All the possible orders in this group
-    - Ring factorization
-    - TODO: find the number of elements in the group s.t. their order is K | minimal_power
-- matrices
-    - Get jordan General Decomposition of a matrix over a finite field
-    - Find the matrix order with help of previous thing
-    - lfsr analysis with help of matrix order

 ### AES
 - CBC Mode